-Under the July 2005 amendment, Banco Central is required to determine the optimum level of international reserves and update the National Assembly on an annual basis.
-The optimum level of international reserves currently is stated to be U.S.\$28.0 billion.
-All amounts of foreign exchange above this level are redirected to FONDEN every six months.
+Under the amended law, Banco Central de Venezuela, or Banco Central, is required to determine the optimum level of international reserves and update the National Assembly on an annual basis.
+The optimum level of international reserves currently is stated to be U.S.\$31.9 billion.
+All amounts of foreign exchange above this level are excluded from being deposited by PDVSA in Banco Central, and instead are redirected to FONDEN.
 The reform also required that Banco Central make a one-time special contribution to FONDEN of U.S.\$6.0 billion from Venezuela's foreign currency reserves.
 This deposit was completed on November 7, 2005, and since that date through December 31, 2007, approximately U.S.\$17.0 billion have been added by Banco Central and approximately U.S.\$15.1 billion have been contributed by PDVSA.
-In 2008, Banco Central contributed an additional U.S.\$1.5 billion and PDVSA added an additional U.S.\$6.0 billion to FONDEN, and in 2009, Banco Central contributed U.S.\$12.3 billion and PDVSA added U.S.\$570 million to FONDEN.
-At December 31, 2009, total FONDEN contributions amounted to U.S.\$52.6 billion.
-For more information on FONDEN, refer to "The Financial System-FONDEN".
+In 2008, Banco Central contributed an additional U.S.\$1.5 billion and PDVSA added an additional U.S.\$6.0 billion to FONDEN.
+At December 31, 2008, total FONDEN contributions amounted to U.S.\$45.4 billion.